yugabyte/yugabyte-db/docs/content/latest/develop/learn/date-and-time.md

 You can set the timezone to use for your session using the `SET` command.
 You can `SET` timezone using the timezone name as listed in pg_timezone_names, but not the abbreviation.
 You can also set the timezone to a numeric/decimal representation of the time offset.
 For example, -3.5 is 3 hours and 30 minutes before UTC.

 It seems logical to be able to set the timezone using the `UTC_OFFSET` format above.
-Yugabyte will allow this, however, be aware of the following behaviour if you choose this method:
+YugabyteDB will allow this, however, be aware of the following behaviour if you choose this method:

 {{< tip title="Tip" >}}
 When using POSIX time zone names, positive offsets are used for locations west of Greenwich.
-Everywhere else, Yugabyte follows the ISO-8601 convention that positive timezone offsets are east of Greenwich.
+Everywhere else, YugabyteDB follows the ISO-8601 convention that positive timezone offsets are east of Greenwich.
 Therefore an entry of '+10:00:00' will result in a timezone offset of -10 Hours as this is deemed East of Greenwich.
 {{< /tip >}}

 Lets start examining dates and times within Yugabyte.